hotbso/openSAM/openSAM-pkg/00_README.txt

 Installation
 ============
-- Remove the SAM plugin
+- Remove the SAM plugin (but keep the embedded SAM_Library somewhere)
 - If you already deleted SAM but use a SAM replacement library (e.g. "FlyAgi - SAM Fallback Library") remove it.
 - If installed remove the "SAM Seasons emulator" plugin.
-It's functionality is included in openSAM.
+Its functionality is included in openSAM.
 - From within this zip install
     "openSAM_Library" into "Custom Scenery"
     "openSAM"         into "Resources/plugins"

 If you must keep the SAM_Library (e.g. for Zero Dollar Payware freeware)
-- If not already done link the SAM_library into "Custom Scenery"
+- If not already done link or copy the SAM_library into "Custom Scenery"
 - Make sure openSAM_Library is above SAM_Library in scenery_packs.ini
 - Within openSAM_Library copy "library-with_SAM_Library.txt" to "library.txt"